 Step 5: Keep performing compressions until paramedics arrive or the person shows signs of movement, such as normal breathing, coughing, or opening their eyes.

-Learn Hands-Only CPR: Join CPR training at Heart Start CPR
+Join Hands-Only CPR training at Heart Start CPR